TG9541/stm8ef/CORE/README.md

 ## STM8 eForth "CORE" configuration

-`CORE` is a configuration for a minimal Forth system for STM8S Low Density devices (e.g. STM8S003F3P6 or STM8S103K3T6C).
-It's close to the original eForth feature set but it still contains the most important STM8 eForth additions like `NVM`, `CONSTANT`, `'IDLE`.  and `SAVEC ..
-IRET` for interrupt handlers, and `WIPE` for removing temporary words.
+`CORE` is a minimal STM8 eForth configuration for [STM8S "Low Density" devices](https://github.com/TG9541/stm8ef/wiki/STM8-Low-Density-Devices#stm8s-low-density-devices) (e.g., STM8S003F3P6, STM8S103K3T6C or STM8S903K3T6C).
+It's close to the original eForth feature set but many words were unlinked from the dictionary (using the `BAREBONES` configuration).
+It still contains the most important STM8 eForth additions like `CONSTANT` (true literals), `NVM` (compile to Flash memory), `'IDLE` (console idle tasks), `SAVEC ..
+IRET` (for interrupt handlers)and `WIPE` (for removing temporary words).

-Compared to a full STM8 eForth configuration `CORE` applies the following feature/memory trade-off:
+Compared to a full STM8 eForth configuration `CORE` it contains the following feature/memory trade-off:

-* case sensitive command line (the original eForth behavior)
+* case sensitive (the original eForth behavior)
 * no Background Task (`BG` and `TIM`)
 * no I/O words (`ADC!`, `ADC@`, `OUT` and `OUT!`)
 * no `DO ..
 LEAVE ..
 LOOP/+LOOP` (only eForth [`FOR ...
 NEXT`](https://github.com/TG9541/stm8ef/wiki/eForth-FOR-..-NEXT) counted loops)
 * no `CREATE ..
 DOES>`

-`CORE` requires short of 3900 bytes Flash, about 730 bytes less than [MINDEV](https://github.com/TG9541/stm8ef/tree/master/MINDEV).
+`CORE` requires less than 3900 bytes Flash memory, that's about 730 bytes less than [MINDEV](https://github.com/TG9541/stm8ef/tree/master/MINDEV).

-`CORE` has the following vocabulary:
+The following is the visible vocabulary:

 ```Forth
 WORDS